microsoft/AL-Go/Scenarios/old/CI_CD_Workshop.md

-# NOTE:
+# NOTE: This is an old version of the CI/CD Workshop
-### This is an old version of the CI/CD Workshop
+The recommended way of doing CI/CD today for AppSource apps or PTEs is to use [AL-Go for GitHub](https://github.com/microsoft/AL-Go/README.md)

-### The recommended way of doing CI/CD today for AppSource apps or PTEs is to use [AL-Go for GitHub](https://github.com/microsoft/AL-Go/README.md)
+You will find usage scenarios in the AL-Go repo

-### You will find usage scenarios in the AL-Go repo
+Below you will find the original HOL, which no longer is being maintained.

-# Azure DevOps - CI/CD Workshop
+# Azure DevOps / GitHub - CI/CD Workshop
 ![Title image](Docs/image-0.png)

 This workshop will help you setup a project on Azure DevOps, including Continuous Integration, Continuous Deployment and requirements for the developer to submit Pull Requests when checking in.